 Over the past two decades, economies that export commodities have experienced an extraordinary surge in the level and volatility of commodity prices fostered by the growing demand associated with the fast development of Asia.
-Economic theory predicts that a large and persistent increase in commodity prices and the consequent appreciation of the real exchange rate shift domestic consumption and employment away from domestically produced tradable goods towards imported and non-tradable goods.
-A widespread concern in policy circles in these economies, voiced, for example, in Banks (2011), Brahmbhatt et al. (2010) and Carney (2012), is that these changes may generate a sharp and protracted increase in unemployment from the contraction of the tradable goods sector, a well-established phenomenon known as Dutch disease.
+Economic theory predicts that an increase in commodity prices and the corresponding appreciation of the real exchange rate result in a shift in domestic consumption and employment away from domestically produced tradable goods towards imported and non-tradable goods.
+A widespread concern in policy circles in these economies, voiced, for example, in Banks (2011), Brahmbhatt et al. (2010) and Carney (2012), is that these sectoral shifts will generate a sharp and protracted increase in unemployment, a phenomenon often referred to as "Dutch Disease".

-For many commodity-rich countries, the sustained increases in the shares of non-tradable employment and consumption were in place well before the early 2000s.
-Unemployment, if anything, fell during the commodity price boom in many of these countries, contrary to the reallocative forces of the Dutch disease.
-Since a boom in commodity prices increases the share of the non-tradable sector, as it would also be the case under a standard process of structural transformation, it is critical to study the impact of a commodity price boom on unemployment in a context that accounts for these pre-existing trends.
-Doing so allows us to disentangle the contribution of structural change - evident in these pre-existing trends - from that of commodity prices or from that of other cyclical shocks that could impact unemployment.
+For many commodity-rich countries, there were sustained increases in the shares of non-tradable employment and consumption in place well before the early 2000s.
+Unemployment, if anything, fell during the commodity price boom in many of these countries, despite the possible reallocative forces of Dutch Disease.
+Since a boom in commodity prices increases the share of the non-tradable sector, as would also be the case under a process of structural transformation, it is critical to study the impact of the commodity price boom on unemployment taking into account these pre-existing trends arising from other sources of structural change, as well as also accounting for fluctuations in the unemployment rate due to various business cycle shocks.